 On to Brickell

-Tuesday night is one of the best nights to go out in Miami and Blackbird Ordinary is the reason why.
+Tuesday is one of the best days of the week to have a crazy night out in Miami and Blackbird Ordinary is the reason why.
 Ladies drink free until 1:30 am, and there is no cover, making Blackbird the cheapest way to get drunk quickly.
 Because most people in Miami can’t actually afford Miami, free booze brings people out in droves.
 If you don’t get there at 10 pm when ladies’ night starts, you’ll find yourself unable to move, much less get to the bar to get a free drink.

 The good thing is that after you get crowded out of the bar, there are a lot of other options within walking distance or just a short drive away.
 But what the Grove is to college bros, Brickell is to yuppie bros.
 You’re not going to find anything interesting at Blue Martini except guys having a pissing contest over who has the biggest condo, and people who just left the gym.